kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-aspect.md

 In this example, two `@Mdc` annotations are applied to the method, and one is applied to the parameter.
 The `key=value` entry remains in `MDC` after method execution because of `global = true`; the other entries are restored or removed.

+Under the hood, non-global entries are snapshotted before the call and restored in a `finally` block once the method returns, so they never leak beyond the method scope.
+Entries added with `global = true` (and any value set through the imperative `MDC.put`, see below) stay in the `Context` for the remainder of the request/thread scope and are therefore visible to every subsequent log line.

 #### Generated Value From Code { #generated-value-for-mdc-value }

 ===! ":fontawesome-brands-java: `Java`"